Riemann Integration

 Case 3: Function has a singularity (becomes unbounded) on a finite interval

-If \(f\) has a singularity at a point \(c \in (a, b)\), the improper integral is defined by approaching \(c\) from both sides with two independent limits: \[ \int_a^b f(x)dx = \lim_{\epsilon \to 0^+} \int_a^{c-\epsilon} f(x)dx + \lim_{\delta \to 0^+} \int_{c+\delta}^b f(x)dx \] The integral converges only if both limits exist and are finite independently.
-The symmetric choice \(\epsilon = \delta\), which would produce a Cauchy-principal-value-style cancellation, is not the definition of the improper integral — same caution as in Case 2 above.
+If \(f\) has a singularity at a point \(c \in (a, b)\), the improper integral is defined by approaching \(c\) from both sides with two independent limits: \[ \int_a^b f(x)dx = \lim_{\epsilon \to 0^+} \int_a^{c-\epsilon} f(x)dx + \lim_{\delta \to 0^+} \int_{c+\delta}^b f(x)dx. \] Convergence again requires both limits to exist and to be finite independently.
+The symmetric choice \(\epsilon = \delta\) would produce a Cauchy-principal-value-style cancellation, and it is not the definition of the improper integral.
+The same caution as in Case 2 applies here.

 If the singularity occurs at an endpoint, we define: \[ \int_a^b f(x)dx = \lim_{\epsilon \to 0^+} \int_{a+\epsilon}^b f(x)dx \] if \(f\) has a singularity at \(a\), or \[ \int_a^b f(x)dx = \lim_{\epsilon \to 0^+} \int_a^{b-\epsilon} f(x)dx \] if \(f\) has a singularity at \(b\).

-Example: Singularity at an Endpoint Consider the function \(f(x) = \frac{1}{\sqrt{x}}\) on the interval \([0, 1]\).
-The function is unbounded at \(x = 0\): \[ \begin{align*} \int_0^1 \frac{1}{\sqrt{x}}dx &= \lim_{\epsilon \to 0^+} \int_{\epsilon}^1 x^{-1/2} dx \\\\ &= \lim_{\epsilon \to 0^+} \left[2\sqrt{x}\right]_{\epsilon}^1 \\\\ &= \lim_{\epsilon \to 0^+} \left(2\sqrt{1} - 2\sqrt{\epsilon}\right) \\\\ &= 2 - 0 = 2. \end{align*} \] Even though the function "shoots up" to infinity at the origin, the area under the curve remains finite.
+Example: Singularity at an Endpoint Consider \(f(x) = \frac{1}{\sqrt{x}}\) on the interval \([0, 1]\), which is unbounded at \(x = 0\): \[ \begin{align*} \int_0^1 \frac{1}{\sqrt{x}}dx &= \lim_{\epsilon \to 0^+} \int_{\epsilon}^1 x^{-1/2} dx \\\\ &= \lim_{\epsilon \to 0^+} \left[2\sqrt{x}\right]_{\epsilon}^1 \\\\ &= \lim_{\epsilon \to 0^+} \left(2\sqrt{1} - 2\sqrt{\epsilon}\right) \\\\ &= 2 - 0 = 2. \end{align*} \] Even though the function "shoots up" to infinity at the origin, the area under the curve remains finite.

 Limitation of the (Improper) Riemann integration